-Measure the length of the track using the dividers and transfer the length of the line to the latitude scale at the side of the chart.
+An example of calculating the course to steer, first measure the length of the track using the dividers and transfer the length of the line to the latitude scale at the side of the chart.
 Divide this distance by the anticipated speed gives the expected duration of the passage and an estimated time of arrival (ETA).

 The ground track marked on the chart is the course to steer, discounting the effects of tidal stream or leeway.
 The ground track direction is measured on the chart by using a parallel ruler or plotter to measure direction with the distance and bearing written alongside the line.

 To allow for the effects of any tidal stream, obtain the set and drift of the stream from your chart or tidal atlas. [ Measure a line ] from point (A) along the direction of the tide's set using the tide's drift during the next hour to point (C).
-Mark line with 3 arrowheads .
+Mark the plotted line with 3 arrowheads .

 Open dividers for the distance expected to sail in the next hour and from (C) intersect the Ground Track at (D) and plot.
 This gives the [ water track ], signified by a single arrowhead, denoting the course to follow through the water.

 The boat moves relative to the seabed, along the ground track, while pointing in the direction of the water track.
 Not taking leeway into account, the bearing of water track is the course to steer.
-Measure its bearing using a plotter or parallel rules, and convert to °C prior to giving the course to steer to the helmsman.
+Measure its bearing using a plotter or parallel rules, and convert to °C prior to giving the course direction to the helmsman.

 If sailing with the wind forwards of the beam, make allowance for leeway.
-Estimate the boat's leeway angle by taking a bearing on the boat’s wake using a hand bearing compass.
+Calculate the boat's leeway angle by taking a bearing on the boat’s wake using a hand bearing compass.
 Compare this bearing with the reciprocal of the compass heading by adding or subtracting 180° to or from the compass heading and this difference is the leeway angle.

 Use these rules to apply leeway.